ngine-io/ansible-role-exoscale/README.md

 cassandra3.example.com
 ```

-Proxy should use a different offering and the additional security group proxy:
+Ensure all proxy instances use a different offering and the additional security group proxy:

 ```yaml
 #file: group_vars/proxy.yml